SWOT Analysis: Best Practices, Templates, And Examples

 SWOT Analysis Cons

-While SWOT analysis is a valuable tool for strategic planning, it is not without its limitations.
-Understanding these drawbacks is essential for organisations to use SWOT analysis effectively and mitigate potential pitfalls.
+While SWOT analysis is a valuable tool for strategic planning, it has limitations.
+Organisations must understand these drawbacks to use SWOT analysis effectively and mitigate potential pitfalls.
 Here are some of the key cons associated with SWOT analysis:

 Subjectivity and Bias